apache/mina-sshd/README.md

 On the server side, the reported standard extensions are configured via the `SftpSubsystem.CLIENT_EXTENSIONS_PROP` configuration key, and the _OpenSSH_ ones via the `SftpSubsystem.OPENSSH_EXTENSIONS_PROP`.

 On the client side, all the supported extensions are classes that implement `SftpClientExtension`.
 These classes can be used to query the client whether the remote server supports the specific extension and then obtain a parser for its contents.
-Users can easily add support for more extensions in a similar manner as the existing ones by implementing an appropriate `ExtensionParser` and then registring it at the `ParserUtils` - see the existing ones for details how this can be achieved.
+Users can easily add support for more extensions in a similar manner as the existing ones by implementing an appropriate `ExtensionParser` and then registering it at the `ParserUtils` - see the existing ones for details how this can be achieved.

 ```java